 ARTICLE XI.
+MARIJUANA ESTABLISHMENTS

-MEDICAL MARIJUANA DISPENSARIES OR FACILITIESSECTION 1.
-Purpose, Authority; Conflict with Other Ordinances; Applicability; Local Limitation on Number of Dispensaries or Facilities
+SECTION 1.
+Purpose; Authority; Applicability; Retroactivity; Local Limitation on Number of Medical Marijuana Registered Dispensaries

 1. Purpose.
-In addition to the purposes set forth in Article I of this Ordinance, the purpose of this Article XI is to enact reasonable regulations applicable to Medical Marijuana Dispensary Facilities, which regulations are not duplicative of or more restrictive than the provisions of the Maine Medical Use of Marijuana Act, as codified in Title 22, Chapter 558-C of the Maine Revised Statutes (the “Act”), and which do not frustrate the state law purpose of permitting registered dispensaries from cultivating and dispensing medical marijuana in accordance with the Act.
+In addition to the purposes set forth in Article I of this Ordinance, the purpose of this Article XI is to enact reasonable regulations applicable to Marijuana Establishments, as defined in this Ordinance.

 2. Authority.
-In addition to the authority set forth in Article II of this Ordinance, this Article is adopted pursuant to the provisions of 22 M.R.S. § 242 8(10) (2015)
+In addition to the authority set forth in Article II of this Ordinance, this Article XI is adopted pursuant to the provisions of 22 M.R.S. § 2429-D and 28-B M.R.S. § 401.

-3. Conflict with Other Laws.

-Notwithstanding Article XIV Section 2 of this Ordinance, if any of the requirements of this Article are found inconsistent with the requirements of the Act or the rules adopted thereunder, the requirements of the Act shall apply.

-4. Applicability.
-This Article shall apply to any Registered Medical Marijuana Dispensary Facility or Dispensary Facility as defined in this Ordinance (hereafter “Dispensary Facility”) located or proposed to be located wholly or partially within the geographic boundaries of the Town of Bridgton.
+3. Applicability.
+This Article XI shall apply to any Marijuana Establishment , as defined in this Ordinance, located or proposed to be located wholly or partially within the geographic boundaries of the Town of Bridgton.

+4. Retroactivity.
+Notwithstanding the provisions of 1 M.R.S. § 302 or any other law to the contrary, and regardless of the date on which they are approved by the voters of the Town of Bridgton, the amendments to this Article XI, when enacted, shall govern any Marijuana Establishment for which an application has not been submitted and acted on by the Planning Board prior to _____________, 2020 (the “date of applicability”).

-5. Local Limitation on Number of Dispensary Facilities.
-The number of Dispensary Facilities within the geographic boundaries of the Town of Bridgton is limited to two (2).
-For purposes of this limitation, each parcel of land, including any structures thereon, that is being used for the acquisition, possession, cultivation, manufacture, delivery, transfer, transport, sale, supply, and/or dispensing of medical marijuana or related supplies and educational materials shall be counted as one Dispensary Facility.
-Planning Board approval of an application for a Dispensary Facility shall be prima facie evidence of the existence of a Dispensary Facility.
+5. Local Limitation on Number of Medical Marijuana Registered Dispensaries.
+The number of Medical Marijuana Registered Dispensaries within the geographic boundaries of the Town of Bridgton is limited to two (2).
+For purposes of this limitation, each parcel of land, including any structures thereon, that is being used for the acquisition, possession, cultivation, manufacture, delivery, transfer, transport, sale, supply, and/or dispensing of medical marijuana or related supplies and educational materials shall be counted as one Medical Marijuana Registered Dispensary.
+Planning Board approval of an application for a Medical Marijuana Registered Dispensary shall be prima facie evidence of the existence of a Medical Marijuana Registered Dispensary.

 ARTICLE XI.
-MEDICAL MARIJUANA DISPENSARIESOR FACILITY
+MARIJUANA ESTABLISHMENTS

 SECTION 2.
-Review Procedures; Application Submission Requirements
+Review Procedures

-1. Review Procedures.Notwithstanding Article IV Section 1 of this Ordinance, any application for a Dispensary Facility, including any proposed amendments to a previously authorized Dispensary Facility, shall require review and approval by the Bridgton Planning Board.
+Notwithstanding Article IV Section 1 of this Ordinance, any application for a Marijuana Establishment, including any proposed amendments to a previously authorized Medical Marijuana Registered Dispensary, shall require review and approval by the Bridgton Planning Board.
 Prior to submitting an application, the applicant or the applicant’s authorized agent may appear at a regular or special meeting of the Planning Board to informally discuss the proposal.
 The requirements set forth in Article IV Section 2, Article IV Section 3, and Article VI of this Ordinance shall apply.

+ARTICLE XI.
+MARIJUANA ESTABLISHMENTS

+SECTION 3.
+Application Submission Requirements.

 The application requirements set forth in Article V of this Ordinance shall apply.
-In addition, the applicant shall provide documentation of any required state approvals connected with a medical marijuana dispensary operation including the licensing or registration of not-for-profit entities engaged in such operation.
+In addition, the applicant shall provide:

+1. Documentation of any required state approvals connected with the Marijuana Establishment, including the licensing or registration of entities engaged in such operation.

+2. Proposed hours of operation for the Marijuana Establishment.

+3. Property and building security plans.
+These security plans shall be submitted to the Bridgton Police Department at the time of filing its site plan review application.
+If the Marijuana Establishment site plan review application is approved, the operator or owner of the Marijuana Establishment, or their designee(s), shall submit amendments, if any, to such security plans to the Bridgton Police Department at the time such amendments are made.